Priyanka27HS/ts_wdio_mobile/README.md

    * Android Studio
    * Install Android SDK Platform Tools -> brew install --cask android-platform-tools
    * Open Terminal and type 'adb' to ensure that the Android Debug Bridge is recognized.
+   * After executing your tests locally or on BrowserStack, generate and serve the Allure Report.
+   * Install Allure Command Line globally -> 'npm install -g allure-commandline'.
    * Browserstack account for BrowserStack App automation.
    * The framework is set up on your system.